-In our continued quest to connect with other artists who make things by hand here on the island, we were so happy to meet Cloë Collette, weaver of beautiful mandalas.
+In our continued quest to connect with other artists who make things by hand in Mallorca, we were so happy to meet Cloë Collette, weaver of beautiful mandalas.

 We were initially drawn to Cloë's work for obvious reasons: the rich textures, her handwoven fibers and her rich color combinations.
 As a knitter who developed a deep appreciation for yarns years ago, I recognized materials in Cloë's mandalas that I had seen in my mom's beautiful knitting.
 Cloë sources yarns that are hand loomed in far corners of the world and then hand dyed to achieve unique & rich variegated textures.
 She pairs these wool, silk & cashmere fibers in complementary & contrasting patterns to achieve a really striking result.